gautam-kumar71/linux_notes/3 interview capgemini.md

 Why should we hire you?

 You should hire me because I bring a mix of technical skills, teamwork, and adaptability.
 I’m a good learner , I handle challenges positively, and I stay consistent with deadlines.
 My goal aligns with Capgemini’s mission to work with teams and work on project effectively.
+So, i believe i can be a valuable asset to your company.